galaxyproject/planemo/docs/writing_how_do_i.rst

 Alternatively one can change into the ``working`` dir and load the conda environment (the code to do so can be found in ``tool_script.sh``: ``.
 PATH_TO_CONDA_ENV activate``).
-Afterwards one can execute individual commands, e.g. those found in ``tool_script.sh`` or varaints.
+Afterwards one can execute individual commands, e.g. those found in ``tool_script.sh`` or variants.

-For a tool test that uses a docker to to resolve the requirements one needs to execute ``../galaxy_3.sh``, because it executes ``docker run ... tool_script.sh`` in order to rerun the job (with a possible edited version of the tool script).
+For a tool test that uses Docker to to resolve the requirements one needs to execute ``../galaxy_3.sh``, because it executes ``docker run ... tool_script.sh`` in order to rerun the job (with a possible edited version of the tool script).
 In order to run the docker container interactively execute the ``docker run .... /bin/bash`` that you find in ``../galaxy_3.sh``